Deploying Policies in Isaac Sim

 Training

 Training the policy from Isaac Lab is the first step to deploying the policy.
-Consult the Isaac Lab tutorials and Isaac Lab Samples for training an existing or custom policy.
+Consult the Isaac Lab tutorials for training an existing or custom policy.

 The policies trained used in the examples above are Isaac-Velocity-Flat-H1-v0 for the Unitree H1 humanoid and Isaac-Velocity-Flat-Spot-v0 for the Boston Dynamics Spot robot.